-Struggling with beating your competitors on Social media?
-Many of us do which is why I wanted to share some thoughts and knowledge on it.
+Struggling with beating your competitors on social media?
+Many of us do which is why I wanted to share some thoughts and knowledge on analyzing your social media competitors.
 Enjoy reading!

 Whether your competitor is a huge corporation or a small company, you need to monitor them very well.
 Chances are, they’re already monitoring you.
 Every single day.

 Monitoring your competition and their customers is crucial to every business.
 Luckily, there are several ways to do it.
 In this article, you will learn:

 What a Social Media Competitor Analysis is and why it’s so important